11-Day Italy Itinerary: Rome, Florence, Venice and the North

 Day 10: Venice

 Venice, just two hours away from Bologna by train, offers a one-of-a-kind experience.
+Basing yourself in Bologna and coming in for the day is the move I'd defend here — everything in Venice is expensive, accommodation most of all.

 St. Mark’s Square (Piazza San Marco)